jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 ### 43 Deduction of tax from payment due to defaulters
 (1) For the purposes of this section—
-  - **amount payable** , in relation to a person and to any registered person means—and includes—but does not include money deposited in any account that is—
-    (a) any amount that, on the day on which a notice to the person is given under subsection (2) in relation to the registered person, is payable by the person (whether on that person's own account, or as an agent, or as a trustee, or otherwise howsoever) to the registered person:
+  - **amount payable** , in relation to a person and to any registered person means—and includes— (a) any amount that, on the day on which a notice to the person is given under subsection (2) in relation to the registered person, is payable by the person (whether on that person's own account, or as an agent, or as a trustee, or otherwise howsoever) to the registered person:
     (b) any amount that, on any day following the day referred to in paragraph (a), is, or becomes, before any revocation (under subsection (4)) of the notice so given, payable by the person (whether on that person's own account, or as an agent, or as a trustee, or otherwise howsoever) to the registered person,—
-    (c) where the person is a bank, money (including any interest thereon) that—whether the deposit or the depositing is on current account, or so as to bear interest for a fixed term or without limitation of time, and whether or not the registered person has made any application to withdraw or uplift the money,—
+    (c) where the person is a bank, money (including any interest thereon) that—whether the deposit or the depositing is on current account, or so as to bear interest for a fixed term or without limitation of time, and whether or not the registered person has made any application to withdraw or uplift the money
       (i) on the day on which a notice to the person is given under subsection (2) in relation to the registered person, is on deposit or is deposited with the person to the credit of the registered person; or
       (ii) on any day following the day referred to in subparagraph (i) is on deposit or is deposited, before any revocation (under subsection (4)) of the notice so given, with the person to the credit of the registered person,—
-    (d) a Home Layby Account within the meaning of the Post Office Act 1959; or (e) a Home Ownership Account within the meaning of the Home Ownership Savings Act 1974; or (f)
+    (d)
+    (e)
+    (f)
     (g)
   - **bank** means—